KevinMGranger/support-the-meta-directory/README.md

    language the project uses.** While this is true, GitHub offers an excellent summary of what langauges are used at the top of the repo, and any project that has both a frontend and backend component in the same repo makes this harder to immediately identify anyway.
-But as a compromise, perhaps the
+But as a compromise, perhaps the essential lang-specific files (e.g. Cargo.toml, package.json, setup.py) could or should stay at the top level.

 ## Contributing